-I started drawing before I could talk – and I’ve never stopped.
-It was my primary medium until digital photography enabled me to render images in my mind’s eye in even greater detail.
+I started drawing and painting (the two are inseparable from one another) before I could talk – and I’ve never stopped.
+Drawing and painting were my primary mediums until digital photography enabled me to render images in my mind’s eye in even greater detail.
 While the drawing is rarely the final product for me now, I often make many drawings to get to finished works.
 I draw to find and record ideas.
-It’s true some pictures are worth a thousand words, sometimes more.
+It’s true some pictures are worth a thousand words, sometimes more as images can do things words can’t.
 I draw to find and refine compositions.
 I draw to create and refine sequences of images.
 I even draw after the final composition is made to better understand it, stripping it back down to its essentials.
 When you draw you come to know something by hand.
 Drawing offers a physical understanding that is both tactile and gestural.
 Above all, drawing’s ability to make ideas visible fascinates me most.

 I photograph to record more than the eye can see.

 The best thing about photography is that it renders so much detail and the worst thing about photography is that it renders so much detail.
 The challenge with it is to present significant detail.
 Photography is wonderfully specific.
 It can show you more detail than you can see or remember.
 It can show you what you can’t see with the naked eye.
 It can draw things that are far away close or look deeply into the tiny worlds that surround us and even create images with heat, x-rays, and electromagnetism.
 It can freeze or extend time.
 Photography extends our perception.
 And yet, so often, with it, we find ourselves at the mercy of our own experience, which is so much more than visual.